Books

 But JaRed is about to encounter a power beyond the rat army, beyond even that of the Great Owl … a power that will fling him into a destiny wilder than anything he’s ever imagined!

+“Runt the Brave” is a tale of action and adventure that focuses on a particularly small mouse named JaRed.
+JaRed lives in uncertain times; his home, the city-state of Tira-Nor, is threatened by drought and an army of rats.
 In stories of adventure and discovery, the narrative voice and flow of the story determine how enjoyable it is to read.
 “Runt the Brave” is a pleasure.
 Schwabauer writes with an active voice and uses his settings to create rich atmospheres.

 The story is aimed primarily for youth ages 9-12, but adults will enjoy the story too.
 Also, “Runt the Brave” would be a good book for parents to read out loud with younger children who will certainly enjoy the well-woven words and actions of young JaRed.